 Power On/Off Button - After activating the PSU by pressing the System Shutdown Button the display will beep twice and show the Swift start-up logo.
 To activate power to all circuits, press the power on/off button, the panel will beep once.
 To turn the power off and enter standby mode, press the power button again.
 Note:- If the display has been inactive for some time, the backlight will be switched off to save power.
 Simply tap the screen to restore normal brightness.

-Lighting Lighting Menu - Press the lighting button to show the lighting control screen.
+Lighting Menu - Press the lighting button to show the lighting control screen.
 Here you can turn on / off or adjust the dimmable lighting levels.

-Power Power Menu - Press the power button to show the power information and control screen.
+Power Menu - Press the power button to show the power information and control screen.
 Here you can view leisure/vehicle battery condition, and check battery charger and solar charger currents.

-Water Water Menu - For vehicles fitted with inboard water tanks, press the water button to show the water tank information and control screen.
+Water Menu - For vehicles fitted with inboard water tanks, press the water button to show the water tank information and control screen.
 Here you can view tank levels and control related features.

-Pump Pump Button - For vehicles not fitted with inboard water tanks, press the pump button to turn the water pump on.
-Press the button again to turn the pump off.
-The button border will illuminate when the pump is on.
-B Enviro Environmental Menu - Press the enviro button to show the internal and external temperature in degrees Celsius.
-Also shown is the internal relative humidity. b Heating Heating Menu - Press the heating button to show the heating control screen.
+$\label{eq:pump button} \ - \ For vehicles \ not fitted \ with inboard \ water \ tanks, \ press \ the \ pump \ button \ to \ turn \ the \ water \ pump \ off.$ The button border \ will illuminate \ when \ the \ pump \ is \ on.

+Environmental Menu - Press the enviro button to show the internal and external temperature in degrees Celsius.
+Also shown is the internal relative humidity.

+Heating Menu - Press the heating button to show the heating control screen.
 Here you can control the heating system, select energy and temperature and set related timers.

-K Cooling Cooling Menu - Press the cooling button to show the aircon control screen.
+Cooling Menu - Press the cooling button to show the aircon control screen.
 Here you can select the operating mode, set the target temperature and adjust the fan speed.
 Press the home button to return to the main screen.

 Note: this button will only be visible if a CI-Bus equipped air conditioner is installed, connected and enabled within the system.

-Fridge Fridge Menu - Press the fridge button to show the fridge control screen.
+Fridge Menu - Press the fridge button to show the fridge control screen.
 Here you can select the operating mode, set the cooling setting and view the temperature status.
-Press the home button to return to the main screen. () Note: This button will only be visible if a CI-Bus equipped fridge is installed, connected and enabled within the system Warnings Button - The system incorporates a number of warnings, for example if the battery becomes low.
+Press the home button to return to the main screen.

+(1) Note: This button will only be visible if a CI-Bus equipped fridge is installed, connected and enabled within the system

+Warnings Button - The system incorporates a number of warnings, for example if the battery becomes low.
 When a warning is active a warning box will appear along with an audible beeping sound.
 Until the warning has been fully cleared, the warning indicator will remain Red.
-Press the indicator to view any active warnings. ?
+Press the indicator to view any active warnings.

 Help Button - Press the help button to display the context sensitive help screens.
 These will provide more detail about how to use the currently selected screen.

 Clock Button - Press the clock button to display the current time in 24hr format.
 This screen also provides status tiles for the leisure battery, fresh water tank, 230V mains and solar panel charging, where fitted.

+Settings Button - Press the settings button to show the general settings screen.
+Here you can set the date & time, screen brightness and screen on-time, key beeps etc. There are also buttons on this screen to pair or delete Bluetooth devices.
+Press the home button to return to the main screen.

+Advance button - Pressing this button will advance to the next main section, for example to move between Lighting, Power, Water and Enviro screens

+Next Button - Pressing this button moves to the next screen within a section, for example to move between Leisure and Vehicle battery screens

+Home Button - Pressing this button will go back to the Main Menu screen